puppetlabs-toy-chest/puppet-quest-guide/quests/agent_setup.md

 Puppet code on these new nodes.

 **Please note:** In this quest we will be using docker to run multiple nodes on a single VM.
-Unfortunately the way this system currently works, this quest and the following Application Orchestrator quest require a working internet connection.
-Furthermore, our goal is to give you a lightweight environment where you can learn how Puppet works in a multi-node environment, but we achieve this at a certain cost to stability.
-We hope to iterate on this process to make it as solid and clean as possible, but in the meantime, please forgive any issues that come up.
+This quest and the following Application Orchestrator quest require a working internet connection.
+Our goal is to give you a lightweight environment where you can learn how Puppet works in a multi-node environment, but we achieve this at a certain cost to stability.
+We apologize for any issues that come up as we continue to iterate on this system.
 Feel free to contact us at learningvm@puppetlabs.com.

 When you're ready to get started, type the following command: